alexjungaalto/masterthesis/README.md

 Some specific aspects that you might useful when preparing the final manuscript and that I also use as guidance during the evaluation of your thesis:

-- As your thesis is most likely about applied machine learning, it is important that you precisely define/formulate the machine learning problem at hand.
-This formulation requires to make crystal clear to the reader what data points are (cows, clouds, measurements, time periods, ...), their features and label (quantity of interest).
+- As your thesis is most likely about applied ML, it is important that you precisely define/formulate the ML problem at hand.
+This formulation requires to make crystal clear to the reader what data points are (cows, clouds, measurements, time periods, ...), which characteristics are used as their features and what is the ultimate quantity of interest (the label).

 - For each ML model or method that you apply to your ML problem, you must clearly state and discuss the obtained average loss on training, validation (and test-) set.
 Comparing these average loss values is important to diagnose the ML method (see Sect.
 6.6. of my textbook).

 - A key challenge in applied ML is to know when to stop.
-For a master thesis project there is a natural stopping criterion, i.e., the deadling by which you want to submit your thesis.
+For a master thesis project there is a natural stopping criterion, i.e., the deadline by which you want to submit your thesis.
 However, it might be very helpful to have a benchmark or baseline against which you can compare the obtained validation or test-set errors.
 If your ML method achieves a test-set error close the baseline level then there is little point to invest significant additional time into exploring other ML methods.

+- It is often difficult to determine a useful baseline for the average loss achieved by ML methods.
+Sources for such a baseline could be simplified probabilistic models for the datapoints (such as "i.i.d." assumption) or literature that has reported the average loss achieved by state-of-the art ML methods.

+- Do not worry if you are not able to achieve a baseline.
+It is much more important that your thesis precisely explains the applied ML methods and discusses the results.
+As a rule of thumb: I prefer a convincing explanation for why a ML methods performs poorly over an ad-hoc ML method that provides impressive performance metrics.

 - Try to do a first draft of the manuscript (or key parts) quick and dirty.
 There will be most likely several follow-up iterations during which you can fill in the gaps and polish the text.